EcoExtreML/STEMMUS_SCOPE_Processing/CONTRIBUTING.md

 [CRIB](https://crib.utwente.nl/) is the ITC Geospatial Computing Platform.

+1. Log in CRIB with your username and password and select a proper compute unit.
+2. Check `config_file_crib.txt` and change the paths if needed, specifically "InputPath" and "OutputPath".
+3. click on the `Remote Desktop` in the
+Launcher.
+Click on the `Applications`.
+You will find the 'MATLAB' software under the `Research`.
+4. After clicking on 'MATLAB', it asks for your account information that is connected to a MATLAB license.
+5. Open the file `run_model_in_matlab_dev.m` and set the paths inside the script.
+6. Then, run the main script `run_model_in_matlab_dev.m`.

 # Recipe of model execution

 The execution of the model includes following steps: